the-techie/Techgig-Programs/Learn and Code Challenge/README.md

 ## Day 29 : Comparing diagonals of a Matrix

 ### Task:
-For this challenge, you need to take a matrix as an input from the stdin , calculate the sum of the digits for each diagonal and compare them.For example, in the below matrix
+For this challenge, you need to take a matrix as an input from the stdin , calculate the sum of the digits for each diagonal and compare them.

+For example, in the below matrix

     1 2 3
     4 5 6
     7 8 9

 Diagonal 1 is 1,5,9.

 Diagonal 2 is 3,5,7.

 ### Input Format: